 Funny Face (1957)

 The Paris outfits were designed by Hubert de Givenchy, a famous French fashion designer.
-Givenchy’s style has been described as “casual chic, aristocratic elegance and feminine”, a common style upon the film’s release.
-One of the most iconic outfits in the film that captures Givenchy’s style is a bridal gown with a full ballerina-length skirt and a slim-fitting drop-waisted bodice.
-The bridal gown also has a bateau neckline, which originated in sailors’ clothes but came into fashion in the 1920s when Coco Chanel, another French designer, incorporated the style into her runways.
+Givenchy's style has been described as "casual chic, aristocratic elegance and feminine," a typical style upon the film's release.
+One of the most iconic outfits in the movie that captures Givenchy's style is a bridal gown with a full ballerina-length skirt and a slim-fitting drop-waisted bodice.
+The bridal gown also has a bateau neckline, which originated in sailors' clothes but came into fashion in the 1920s when Coco Chanel, another French designer, incorporated the style into her runways.
 The neckline was later picked up and incorporated into the Beatnik style during the 1950s.
 Beatniks also play a prominent role in the film, and Hepburn wears a classic Beatnik outfit of a black turtleneck and tight black pants.

-Hubert de Givenchy and Audrey Hepburn had a partnership that lasted four decades and is often thought of as the basis for many celebrities being the “face” of a specific fashion designer or brand.
-However, this relationship was about more than a surface level appearance.
-Hepburn famously described Givenchy’s designs as, “The only ones I feel myself in.
-He is more than a designer; he is a creator of personality.”
-Hepburn had a public image of being graceful and elegant, so when she wore Givenchy’s designs his fashion became associated with the same public image.
-For example, while other designers previously had their own versions of the little black dress, when Audrey Hepburn wore one designed by Givenchy in Breakfast at Tiffany’s, it took the idea to new elegant heights.
+Hubert de Givenchy and Audrey Hepburn had a partnership that lasted four decades and is often thought of as the basis for many celebrities being the "face" of a specific fashion designer or brand.
+However, this relationship was about more than a surface-level appearance.
+Hepburn famously described Givenchy's designs as, "The only ones I feel myself in.
+He is more than a designer; he is a creator of personality."
+Hepburn had a public image of being graceful and elegant, so when she wore Givenchy's designs, his fashion became associated with the same public image.
+For example, while other designers previously had their versions of the little black dress, when Audrey Hepburn wore one designed by Givenchy in Breakfast at Tiffany's, it took the idea to new elegant heights.

 The Devil Wears Prada (2006)